 When it comes to spotting a spam email there are a few key things to encourage staff to look out for:

 - Pay attention to the sender’s email address.
 Hackers are clever and can make it really difficult to spot a fake email address.
-Things to look out for are:
+Things to look out for are: slight misspelling of the email address or random letters or numbers used in the email address.

 - Look before you click.
 You can hover your mouse over a link in your email to see the full link address.
 If it looks suspicious in any way, then don’t click.